fkariminejadasl/tracking/docs/description.md

 Stereo matchting
 ----------------
 It starts from larger track and find the matching part.
 It then remove these matching parts and repeats.
 The code is in exps/old/stereo.py and tests are in exps/old/tests_stereo.py.
+N.B.
+The old method is top down and the new method is bottom up.

 Stereo matchting on ground truth data
 -------------------------------------